 At Goethe University, I planned and secured funding for two new collaborative projects.
-A first project, titled "ScienceBurn" with Dr. Heather Hofmeister and Dr. Matthias Revers, focuses on the leaky "pipeline" among life scientists, particularly the transition from post-doc status to faculty (or non-academia).
+A first project, titled "ScienceBurn" with Dr. Heather Hofmeister and Dr. Matthias Revers, focuses on careers among life scientists, particularly the transition to academia or non-academia after the postdoc phase.
 Of special interest is how institutional processes (i.e. science as occupation), employer practices, and life course factors interact with one another to shape career pathways.
-With the support of a competitive Goethe University Grant, we gained access to a prestigious life science institute in Western Europe and completed semi-structured interviews with 22 current post-docs, 6 group leaders, and 8 former post-docs.

 A second, DFG-funded, project with Dr. Markus Gangl moves from an in-depth study of a single organization to a quantitative comparison between many organizations.
 Among others, the project addresses how the formalization of employment practices affects pay and firm-internal opportunities.
 Likewise, we will examine how broader organizational context such as declining occupational mix and preexisting pay disparities affect job opportunities and turnover behavior among men and women.
 Overall, the project sheds light on how organizational policies and organizational characteristics shape men and women's careers within and between firms.
 For that purpose, we use the German linked employer-employee data (LIAB), which links a longitudinal panel of 15,0000 German establishments with employees administrative data in these establishments between 2004 and 2012.

 Previous Research: The effect of addressing pay gaps at hire